Zufallsgenerat0r/metricmetoy-php/README.md

 $statsd->count("linesOfCode", 9000);
 ```

-For conncetions using file desriptors please close the connection after usage.
+For connctions using file desriptors please close the connection after usage.